-The pro active approach by Directors of TAFCO has seen our business develop over the past 25 years and will see our business expand into the future at an optimum level.
+The pro active approach by Directors of TAFCO has seen our business develop over the past 35 years and will see our business expand into the future at an optimum level.
 One example of the Directors pro active approach, is the introduction of observers to participate in Directors Meetings.
-Young farmers are invited to attend Directors Meetings and particpate in discussion regarding the business.
-Although observers have no voting rights, Directors beleive that this is 'training' and preparing young people in agribusiness to take on roles in the future whether it be TAFCO or other organisations.
+Young farmers are invited to attend Directors Meetings and participate in discussion regarding the business.
+Although observers have no voting rights, Directors believe that this is 'training' and preparing young people in agribusiness to take on roles in the future whether it be TAFCO or other organisations.

 Board of Directors:

 TAFCO is fortunate to employ a small staff team of people, who work extremely well together to meet our members needs.
 We aim to provide members with a friendly and efficient service at competitive prices.
-TAFCO employs five full time, one part time, one casual junior and a new Trainee undertaking a Certificate in Agriculture in 2018.
+TAFCO employs seven full time including one trainee

-Tony has been Manager of TAFCO since August 1989 and oversees all daily operation of the business and reports to the Board of Directors.
+Rupert joined at General Manager in March 2022 and oversees all daily operation of the business and reports to the Board of Directors.

 Since July 1988, Kerry has been the Co-operatives Secretary.
 Kerry reports to the Board of Directors and is responsible for maintaining the share register, payment of dividends and rebates, distribution of the Annual Report to members and has a liaison role between members and management.

-Kerry represents TAFCO on a number of committees including the Victorian Farmers Federation Horticulture Group and currently Chairs the VFF Ag & Vet Chemical Committee and is Secretary to the Myrtleford Chamber of Commerce and Industry.
-Kerry has been appointed to the Victorian Agricultural Chemical Advisory Committee a Ministerial Committee established under the Agricultural & Veterinary Chemicals (Control of Use) Act 1992 to advise the chief administrator on regulations and controls on the application of agricultural chemicals.
+Kerry represents TAFCO on a number of committees including the Victorian Farmers Federation Horticulture Group and is Secretary to the Myrtleford Chamber of Commerce and Industry.
+Kerry was been appointed to the Victorian Agricultural Chemical Advisory Committee a Ministerial Committee established under the Agricultural & Veterinary Chemicals (Control of Use) Act 1992 to advise the chief administrator on regulations and controls on the application of agricultural chemicals.

 Kerry has managed a number of funded projects including the "SMARTchoice" Sustainable Land Use Project funded through the National Landcare programme and SMARTchoiceII Caring for Our Country Project which concluded in 2011 and most recently completed FarmSmart Project.